The differences between a judo and jiu jitsu kimono

 judo and jiu jitsu kimono difference

-In summary, although judo and jiu-jitsu kimonos have basic similarities as traditional combat outfits, there are important differences in terms of cut, material, color and personalization.
+In summary, although judo and jiu-jitsu kimonos have basic similarities as traditional combat outfits, there are significant differences in terms of cut, material, color and personalization.
 The choice between the two will depend on your preferred discipline and personal preferences.

 Not sure which kimono model or size you want?
 Visit our boutique at 1 rue des Messageries, 75010 Paris, Monday to Friday, 10am to 6pm.